-The Dean of Campus Life (or designee) may invoke informal resolution procedures to determine the need for involuntary withdrawal without a formal hearing.
+The Dean of Campus Life (or designee) will invoke informal resolution procedures to determine the need for involuntary withdrawal.
 This process is also known as an administrative hearing.
 In administrative hearings, medical and administrative evidence (e.g. CARE Team assessment) will be heard, and final determinations will be made, by the Dean of Campus Life (or designee).